Why is it better to homeschool?

-In another study, students studying at home on the SAT test scored about 67 points higher than the national average.
-Homeschooling is legal in all fifty states, but there are a few requirements you must meet.
-Parents must choose or create an educational curriculum that meets certain educational standards set by the state.
-However, as long as those standards are met, parents have more educational freedom with homeschooling than with public school.
+Fourth, homeschooling makes sense from the point of view of achievement.
+Studies have shown that students studying at home score about 67 points higher on the SAT than the national average.
+Fifth, homeschooling is legal in all fifty states, although there are a few requirements that must be met.
+As long as those standards are met, parents have more educational freedom with homeschooling than with public school.

-Students may have more opportunities to choose what they learn with homeschooling and can learn at their own pace without having to keep up with more advanced students.
-Homeschooling provides parents with an opportunity to incorporate religion into their children's education and can also promote a closer family environment.
-Non-traditional learning has been shown to be a better education system for children.
+Sixth, students may have more opportunities to choose what they learn with homeschooling and can learn at their own pace without having to keep up with more advanced students.
+Seventh, homeschooling provides parents with an opportunity to incorporate religion into their children's education and can also promote a closer family environment.
+Eighth, non-traditional learning has been shown to be a better education system for children.
 According to the National Institute for Homeschooling Research, students who study at home score between 15 and 30% higher on exams than students in public schools.

 Johnny Mccrum